1. Robert Morris Colonials (11-10, 6-0)

 This Week: 1/30 vs Wagner, 2/1 at Mount St. Mary's

 8. St. Francis (PA) Red Flash (4-15, 2-4)

 St. Francis is struggling right now, obviously.
 However, they beat the two teams ranked below them already, so I gave them the nod here.
 Junior forward Earl Brown leads the team in scoring (15.5ppg) and the conference in rebounds (9.7rpg), but outside of Brown, only freshman point guard Malik Harmon is stepping to the forefront.
 Through six NEC games, the team ranks 1st in effective FG% defense and 2nd in offense, per KenPom.
 But, they don't do the little things particularly well: worst in offensive rebounding %, second-worst in turnover %, and second-worst free throw %.

 Last Week: L 83-77 vs Mount St. Mary's, W 68-66 vs Sacred Heart

 This Week: 1/30 vs Central Connecticut State, 2/1 vs Fairleigh Dickinson

 9. Central Connecticut State Blue Devils (5-14, 1-5)

-An improbable win on the road against Wagner gave the Blue Devils the edge over Sacred Heart.
+An improbable win on the road against Wagner gave Central Connecticut the edge over Sacred Heart.
 Other than that, it's been a really bad year for a team picked to finish 5th in the preseason polls.
-Much like LIU, CCSU has been bitten by a little bit of bad luck: senior guard Matt Hunter was ruled academically ineligible in late December, and then junior guard and leading scorer Kyle Vinales broke his ring finger on his shooting hand.
+Much like LIU Brooklyn, CCSU has been bitten by a little bit of bad luck: senior guard Matt Hunter was ruled academically ineligible in late December, and then junior guard, and leading scorer, Kyle Vinales broke his ring finger on his shooting hand.
 All of that occurred before conference play, and has certainly contributed to their poor start.

 This Week: 1/30 at St. Francis (PA), 2/1 at Robert Morris